pcarleton/pcarleton.github.io/_drafts/drt-dns-dig.md

 In 2014, NTIA said that they are no longer going to be responsible for IANA [press release](https://www.ntia.doc.gov/press-release/2014/ntia-announces-intent-transition-key-internet-domain-name-functions)

-First, Network Solutions was the only one from 1993 to 1998.
+First, Network Solutions was the only registrar from 1993 to 1998.
 Cost was $9 for 1 year and $18 for 2 years. [amendmend](https://www.ntia.doc.gov/files/ntia/publications/amendment13.pdf)

 Registry vs. Registar.
 Verisign bought NSI for $16 Billion, then sold registrar part.